DoronF3/School-Projects/README.md

 ### Data Science

+This directory contains the files related to the projects of the Data Science course.
+The projects focus on different topics of data science and ML.

+- **[NBA Data Analysis](Data%20Science/Data%20Science%201)**: The project retrieves and processes NBA game and player statistics.
+The provided Python script performs tasks such as downloading NBA game data, converting JSON data to CSV format, merging game data and player statistics, and performing data preprocessing and analysis.
+-
+- **[Customer Retention Prediction](Data%20Science/Data%20Science%202)**: The project focuses on predicting customer retention using machine learning models.
+The provided Python script trains classification models (Logistic Regression, Decision Tree, Random Forest), evaluates their performance, performs hyperparameter tuning, and analyzes feature importance.

+- **[Customer Segmentation Analysis](Data%20Science/Data%20Science%203)**: The project aims to segment customers based on their attributes using K-means clustering.
+The provided Python script performs data preprocessing, outlier handling, data visualization, feature scaling, K-means clustering, and cluster analysis.

-This directory contains the files related to the final project of the Data Science course.
-The project focuses on understanding what impacts the number of peak concurrent users (CCU) of games and software on the Steam platform.
+- **[Final Project](Data%20Science/Final%20Project)**: This directory contains the files related to the final project of the Data Science course.
+The project focuses on understanding factors affecting peak concurrent users on the Steam platform.
+The provided Python script performs data preprocessing, outlier handling, data visualization, feature scaling, K-means clustering, and cluster analysis.

-- **[Data Science Final Presentation](Data%20Science/Data%20Science%20Final%20Project.pptx)**: This PowerPoint presentation summarizes the key findings, insights, methodologies, and results of the data analysis conducted as part of the project

-- **[Data Science Final Paper](Data%20Science/Data%20Science%20Final.docx)**: This Word document elaborates on the project's background, objectives, data sources, methodology, analysis techniques, results, and conclusions

-- **[Final Project Notebook](Data%20Science/main.ipynb)**: This Jupyter Notebook contains the Python code, explanations, and visualizations that were used to perform data cleaning, analysis, modeling, and any other relevant tasks

 - **[README](Data%20Science/README.md)**: This README adds further details about the project.